Breezy1214/azul/README.md

 ## Philosophy

-Unlike Rojo, Azul treats **Studio as the source of truth.** The local filesystem mirrors what's in Studio, not the other way around.
+Azul treats **Studio as the source of truth**.
+The local filesystem mirrors what's in Studio, not the other way around.

 Azul avoids the complexity and ambiguity that can come with tools like Rojo: for example, deciding a new Script's parent class, properties, or attributes.
 Rather than trying to encode Studio state in extra files (e.g. `*.meta.json`), Azul lets Studio be the source of truth.
 This, in my opinion, leads to a much simpler and more intuitive workflow.